shaolonger/web-monitor/web-monitor-sdk/web-monitor-sdk-core/README.md

     captureResourceError: true,
     captureAjaxError: true,
     captureConsoleError: false,
-    isAutoHandle: true, // if true, monitor will call errorHandler automatically
+    isAutoUpload: true, // if true, monitor will call errorHandler automatically
     isEnableBuffer: false, // if true, monitor will create a buffer pool and save the concurrency info
     bufferCapacity: 10, // the capacity of buffer pool
     errorHandler: function (data) {